ALL-ALL-ALL/ALL-ALL-ALL/README.md

-💡 I’m currently learning and building **simple, elegant, and user-friendly digital experiences** using Swift, SwiftUI, and modern web technologies.<br>
+💡 I’m currently learning and building **simple, elegant, and user-friendly digital experiences** using Swift, SwiftUI, and modern web technologies,I'm also trying my hand at other technologies.<br>

 Apple Foundation Program alumni, I'm looking to join an advanced iOS training program while actively seeking